ZentaChain/ZentaWallet/README.md

 <!-- ABOUT ZENTA WALLET -->

-The Platform as you see is just an Addon to the whole ZentaChain Univerese.
+The Platform as you see is just an Addon to the whole Zentachain Univerese.
 If you like you can contact us over Email , [Twitter](https://twitter.com/zentachain) or [Telegramm](https://t.me/ZentachainOfficialChat).
 Our Team will help you out!

 ##### *If you support the cause, we could certainly use donations to help fund development:*